 By Prescilla Carrion and Ashley DeGraaf

-Genetic counseling is, according to the National Society of Genetic Counselors, the process of helping people understand and adapt to the medical, psychological, and familial implications of the genetic contributions to disease.
-Psychiatric genetic counseling is a specialized field of genetic counseling that aims to help people with a personal or family history of mental illness understand the causes so that they may better adapt to and cope with the illness.
+Genetic counselling is, according to the National Society of Genetic Counsellors, the process of helping people understand and adapt to the medical, psychological, and familial implications of the genetic contributions to disease.
+Psychiatric genetic counselling is a specialized field of genetic counselling that aims to help people with a personal or family history of mental illness understand the causes so that they may better adapt to and cope with the illness.
 This involves providing information about the environmental and genetic causes of mental illness and discussing evidence-based strategies for promoting mental health such as lifestyle modifications, nutrition, managing stress, and the role of medications.
-As this conversation unfolds, the genetic counselor addresses the psychological impact of the illness and the information shared, provides support and suggests resources.
-If desired by the patient, the genetic counselor can also discuss the chances of recurrence of the disorder in the family
+As this conversation unfolds, the genetic counsellor addresses the psychological impact of the illness and the information shared, provides support and suggests resources.
+If desired by the patient, the genetic counsellor can also discuss the chances of recurrence of the disorder in the family

 Psychiatric genetic counseling services in British Columbia are available to all residents of British Columbia with a personal or family history of mental illness through The Adapt Clinic in the Department of Medical Genetics at BC Women’s Hospital and are fully covered by the BC Medical Services Plan.
 In 2015, an evaluation of The Adapt Clinic by Inglis et al. demonstrated that psychiatric genetic counseling enhances empowerment and self-efficacy in people with psychiatric disorders and their family members.
 Empowerment can be defined as one’s sense of control over an illness and hope for the future, while self-efficacy is one’s confidence in the ability to manage an illness.
 In other words, the study suggests that psychiatric genetic counseling gives patients and family members a greater sense of control over the illness and hope for the future, as well as increased confidence in managing their illness.